 2/ St George’s Market

-Winner of “UK’s Best Large Indoor Market 2014”, St George’s is the best place to mingle with locals and taste local and international food in one of the many stalls.
-The market is open on Friday, Saturday and Sunday and is a mix of food, antiques, books and local crafts The best time for a visit is around lunch time when local musicians provide free live music!
+Winner of “UK’s Best Large Indoor Market 2014”, it is one of my favourite free things to do in Belfast!
+St George’s market is the best place to mingle with locals and taste local and international food in one of the many stalls.
+The market is open on Friday, Saturday and Sunday and is a mix of food, antiques, books and local crafts.
+The best time for a visit is during the weekend around lunch time when local musicians provide free live music!

 3/ Queen’s University